There is a reason you may be seeing lots of articles about the overuse of jargon. It’s especially important to avoid using jargon in media interviews.

 “Jargon – (noun) – the language used for a particular activity or by a particular group of people.”

-The use of jargon seems to be increasing, especially as the use of technology and Internet spreads.
-Some jargon is useful, but this is usually within the confines of people who work within a specific industry.
+The use of jargon seems to be increasing, especially as the use of technology increases.
+Some jargon is useful, but this is usually when it’s among people who work within a specific industry.
 Because jargon is often used with people of varying backgrounds, it is often misunderstood.

 People may use jargon for several reasons: